charliecalvert/CloudNotes/Prog270/Week07.md

 Online
 ------

 It is time for the midterm.

+###Midterm Part I

 Most of this will be the same as before, only this time it counts for one third of your grade.

 You have three tasks: